VDIGPKU/OpenAD/readme.md

 <img src="https://github.com/VDIGPKU/OpenAD/blob/main/assets/properties.png" width="1000"/>

 OpenAD is the first open-world 3D object detection benchmark for autonomous driving.
-We selected 2,000 scenes from 5 public datasets and annotated 6,597 3D corner cases for these scenes.
+We meticulously selected 2,000 scenes from 5 public datasets and annotated 6,597 3D corner cases for these scenes.
+Together with the original annotations of these scenes, there are 19,761 objects belonging to 206 different categories.

+You can utilize OpenAD to evaluate your model's open-world capabilities, encompassing scene generalization, cross-vehicle-type adaptability, open-vocabulary proficiency, and corner case detection aptitude.

-You can use this toolkit to organize data, load data, and evaluate your model with a few simple commands.
+You can use this toolkit to organize data, load data, and evaluate your model with simple commands.

 ## Data Preparation